 Keyword placement is an important factor in Amazon SEO, as some keywords will be more relevant for your product than others.
 Below we’ve listed the order you should place your most relevant keywords:

 - Product title: The most relevant keywords for your product will go here.

 Amazon is aware of shopper behavior, and has taken this into account in its algorithm.
-Keywords featured in the product title have the greatest weight for the ranking, followed by bullet points, Seller Central backend search terms, and the product listing description.
+Keywords featured in the product title have the greatest weight for the ranking, followed by Seller Central backend search terms, and bullet points + product listing description.

 Tip: Use Sellics to optimize all your product listings and monitor your keyword rankings.
 Immediately see which product listings need improvement, and use our Sonar-powered keyword recommendations to optimize your listing pages.